Star Trek Enterprise (ENT) Season 1 Reviews

 Synopsis

-Let me start the review with the characters.
-First of all we have Jonathan Archer, the only character whose background is explored to at least some extent.
-His feelings toward the Vulcans date back to the time when he, still a boy, noticed that his father's project wasn't going as fast as it could because the Vulcans were holding back important technology.
-As T'Pol herself said about the ship's sensors, "Vulcan children play with toys that are more sophisticated."
-Archer exemplifies the inferiority complex that many humans must have had in the 22nd century.
-Of course, there is Archer's pride for his father's – and his own – accomplishments; that they managed to build their starship on their own, even if it took over 30 years.
-Archer is of the opinion that the Vulcans are arrogant.
-Unfortunately they prove him to be correct on nearly every occasion.
-Archer's response is a sort of arrogance of his own; he always strives to provoke the Vulcans.
-I feel he takes pleasure in behaving just like the caveman the Vulcans expect him to be; in acting out of instinct and emotion, in using rude language, and in doing exactly the opposite of what they want him to do.
-He also likes to point out any mistakes the Vulcans make.
-Overall he is full of preconception and defiance and is the least skilled diplomat when compared to his successors on the captain's chair.
-While this is intentional and would fit into the timeline, I wonder whether or not I want to see him behave like that for seven seasons.
-There is clearly a lot of room for development.
+Let me begin with the characters.
+First of all, we have Jonathan Archer, the only one whose background is explored to any significant extent.
+His feelings toward the Vulcans date back to his childhood, when he realized that his father's project was progressing more slowly than it could because the Vulcans were withholding technology.
+As T'Pol herself says about Enterprise's sensors, "Vulcan children play with toys that are more sophisticated."
+Archer embodies the inferiority complex that many humans must have felt in the 22nd century.
+He compensates with a certain underdog pride for his father's and his own accomplishments, that they managed to build their starship on their own, even if it took over 30 years.
+Archer believes that the Vulcans are not merely cautious but fundamentally arrogant.
+Unfortunately, they prove him right on nearly every occasion.
+Archer's response is a form of arrogance of his own; he constantly strives to provoke them.
+He seems to take pleasure in behaving exactly like the caveman the Vulcans see in him: acting on instinct and emotion, using rude language and deliberately doing the opposite of what he is advised to do.
+And, of course, eating a large steak in front of the vegetarian T'Pol.
+He also enjoys pointing out every Vulcan mistake.
+Overall, he is full of prejudice and defiance and is by far the least skilled diplomat among the Star Trek captains we know.
+There is clearly plenty of room for development in "Broken Bow", and that development would indeed take place over the course of the series, leaving me very satisfied in hindsight.
+It is also a nice touch how the flashbacks to Archer's childhood and his model starship mirror the present-day story and illustrate that one should have confidence in oneself rather than relying on, or blaming, others.

-Yes, I'm a sucker for the opening credits.
-When I first saw "Broken Bow", I rewound the media player a couple of times to watch the credits again.
-I understand that not everyone would immediately be accustomed to a Rod Stewart song instead of a classic, and rather more expected, instrumental theme, nor the impressions from the history of exploration instead of "spacy" scenes.
-Nevertheless, it is strange that, immediately after "Broken Bow" aired, so many fans were annoyed by the title song and demanded it to be replaced by a new theme, or at least an instrumental version, as if this were the most important issue about the series.
-Ironically, in July 2001 a lot of people were upset that I condemned the Akiraprise design (for many good reasons), and many of them told me not to care so much about superficial topics and get a life.
-I wonder why the title theme – that has nothing to do with the stories – should be more important than the design of the ship that will play a key role in the series.
-I admit that this time the main title is more than just a wrapping, since it tells a story.
-But despite or just because of the lyrics that, though they are probably not meant to, fit perfectly, Enterprise couldn't have a better title theme.
+I'm still a sucker for the Enterprise opening credits.
+When I first watched "Broken Bow", I rewound the media player several times just to see them again.
+I understand that not everyone would immediately embrace a Rod Stewart song (performed by Russell Watson here) instead of a traditional orchestral theme, or a montage of exploration history instead of purely space-oriented imagery.
+Nevertheless, it is strange that, immediately after "Broken Bow" aired, so many fans were annoyed by the title song and demanded it to be replaced by a new theme, or at least an instrumental version, as if this were the most important issue about the series, rather than the setting, stories or canon concerns.
+In my view, despite or just because of the lyrics that fit perfectly, Enterprise couldn't have a better title theme.

 Annotations